yasminm85/masy-net/README.md

 # Masy-net

-[Masy-net] is a decentralized data storage application built on the Internet Computer Protocol (ICP) that also provides digital contract and employee position history.
-Users can securely log in using Internet Identity (II), a passwordless authentication system, to access its features.
+Masy-net is a decentralized data storage application built on the Internet Computer Protocol (ICP) that also provides digital contract and employee position history.
+Users can securely log in using Internet Identity (II), a passwordless authentication system to access its features.

 **✨ Key Features**:
 - 🔐 Passwordless Login via Internet Identity (II)